 How to Fix “system32\config\systemprofile\Desktop” Error

-This error usually occurs after a corrupt window update gets installed on your computer or when your system crashed abruptly.
-The cause can be as simple as incorrect location path to as big as corrupt system files.
-If a simple reboot have not solved your problem, then follow this guide to get your desktop and its data back the way it was.
+This error usually occurs after a corrupt Windows update is installed on your computer, or when your system crashes abruptly.
+The cause can be as simple as an incorrect location path or as significant as corrupt system files.
+If a simple reboot has not solved your problem, then follow this guide to restore your desktop and its data to the way it was.

 location is not available

-Sometimes, the error is triggered if the Windows Explorer isn’t functioning properly.
-Therefore, in this step, we will be restarting Windows Explorer after ending it completely.
-For that:
+Sometimes, the error occurs if Windows Explorer isn’t functioning correctly.
+Therefore, in this step, we will restart Windows Explorer after completely terminating it.
+To do so:

 1. PressWindows” + “X” keys simultaneously.